MQ-FOAR705/HammondA_PoC_Design/README.md

 This project and collection of software and scripts was designed as part of the Digital Humanities software deployment.
 It is a text analytical tool that converts various types of files into a single workable format and then submits them together for analysis.

 # Outline
 This software solution will need to be run on a Windows computer with the Ubuntu distribution available through the Windows store.
 This solution will utilise three different tools seamlessly.
-Please ensure you have an account setup in Joplin before continuing.
+Please ensure you have an account for Joplin and a notebook named FIELDNOTES.

 - Mozilla Deepspeech - https://github.com/mozilla/DeepSpeech
 - Xpdftotext - https://www.xpdfreader.com/pdftotext-man.html